hbctraining/Training-modules/Visualization_in_R/lessons/01_basics_ggplot2.md

 ### R package installation

-To perform plotting, we need to install the R packages we will using from the CRAN repository:
+To perform plotting, we need to install the R packages we will using from the CRAN repository (if not already installed):

 ```r
 install.packages(c("ggplot2", "RColorBrewer", "pheatmap", "ggrepel", "reshape"))